Jones of New Park

 Her father William Bennett had been baptised on 17 April 1724 at Ham.
 He died or was buried on 17 April 1796 in Henbury, Gloucestershire.
 His wife Sarah Bailey had been born in 1720 in Cam, Gloucestershire and died or was buried on 11 June 1805 at Henbury, Gloucestershire.

 It may be that William Bennett was the son of John Bennett and Ashfield Cullimore.
 John Bennett was baptised on 19 November 1687 at Tortworth and may have been the son of William Bennett and Anne Hathaway.
 William Bennett had been baptised on 22 July 1649 at Tortworth.
 He married Anne Hathaway on 18 May 1687 at All Saints Stone.
 William died in 1708 in Tortworth.
 Anne may have been born in 1646 in Tortworth the daughter of John Hathaway (born 1620) and Martha (born 1627).
-John and Martha Hathaway were my great x 10 grandparents.
+John and Martha Hathaway would have been my great x 10 grandparents.

 Ashfield Cullimore was born in 1692, the daughter of Joseph Cullimore (born 1647. buried 26 May 1707 at Tortworth) and Mary Collins (born 1650. buried 1707 at Thornbury).
 John and Mary Cullimore were my great x 9 grandparents.